 Putting all the onus on people (and let’s be honest, mainly women) to manage their homes as their grandmothers would have done is unfair and unkind.
 Our society is geared around convenience now, to accommodate a very different pattern of working.
 We live, many of us, in rather soulless little places where nothing is accessible without a car.
 We are steered to ever-bigger supermarkets (and didn’t Mr O promote a certain one of them rather heavily?) for all our needs; able to stock up with the wherewithal to feed and clothe ourselves at 3am on the way home from shift work, if necessary.
 Meanwhile food prices, particularly fresh fruit and vegetables have rocketed here.

-None of this is to say that I think this is a good thing.
+None of this is to say that I think this is necessarily a good thing.
 I do think that educating people about shopping and eating well is worthwhile, but it’s disingenuous to do it against a backdrop where actually doing it is nigh on impossible for many, for whatever reason.